IBM/ibm-satellite-storage/config-templates/redhat/local-volume/4.5/README.md

 1. Login into the Cluster using `OC CLI`
    - Login to [IBM Cloud Web Console](https://cloud.ibm.com/)
 	 - Go to [Clusters page](https://cloud.ibm.com/satellite/clusters)
-   - Client on the row with the cluster details, You will get your cluster page
+   - Click on the row with the cluster details, You will get your cluster page
    - Click on `Manage Cluster` and in next page click on `OpenShift web console`
    - In OpenShift console click on your user ID at top right corner and then click on `Copy Login Command`
-   - In next page Click on `Display Token`
+   - In next page click on `Display Token`
    - Under `Log in with this token` the `oc login --token=XXXX ...` will be displayed, copy the command and execute on your local system

-2. Add lables to the worker nodes, one with additional disk
+2. Add label to the worker nodes, one with additional disk
    - Get the nodes
      ```
      $ oc get nodes